gaehlerm/SoftwareEngineering/README.md

 Vectors are a higher level of abstraction than arrays.
 They are easier to use and simply better than arrays in every aspect.
 Don’t ever bother using old school arrays.
 Don’t even waste time learning more about arrays.
 I told you everything you have to know.

-## Summary

-As a summary I want to emphasize again the tremendous importance of abstraction levels.
-Different abstraction levels are the only reason we are able to understand highly complex systems.
-And it’s your job to define the abstraction levels for your code.

 ## The abstraction layers

-// I don't like that this text follows a summary...
+// I think I have to rework this text here.
+Maybe I should move it into the architecture chapter?

 In your code you will also have different levels of abstraction.
 The upper levels always depend on the layer itself and on lower layers.
 The code in a layer never depends on higher, but only on lower levels.
 The code can be divided into different layers.
 I personally like to break it up into 5 layers.
 Though it has to be remarked, that this is by far not the only way to sort the code.
 There are many different ways to do it.
 It can also be separated in onion layers.
 If you like this approach better, you can find a detailed explanation in [Clean Architecture].

 //create a Figure with levels of abstraction.
 Levels (bottom to top): Infrastructure – Domain level – application layer – API – acceptance tests/GUI.
 See DDD p.68 what the layers are used for there.

 No matter if you are looking at horizontal layers as done here, or at onion layers, there is always one rule: dependencies go only downward or inward.
-The higher levels always depend on the lower levels, but never the opposite way.
+The higher levels always depend on the lower levels, but never on higher levels.
+This is the whole magic: my text processing software depends on the OS, but the OS doesn't need to know anything about the text processing software because it's on a higher level.

 Furthermore, the dependencies should always be only one level deep.
 Even if some dependency is seemingly not depending on an intermediate level, it should still be routed through this level.
 This is important in order to decouple the code.
 For example a database access should always be redirected through the infrastructure layer and never be handled directly to the domain layer.
+You should only bypass levels of abstraction if it's absolutely inevitable, for example for performance reasons.
+But this should be the exception rather than the rule.

 ### 3rd party libraries

 The lowest level is the programming language and 3rd party libraries.
 You can’t change those unless you replace them.
 Changing code in a 3rd party library may be possible in some cases, but I highly discourage you from doing that.
 Unless you take the library into your own code base and treat it the same way as all your other code.
 Generally, this is an extremely bad idea as it involves a huge amount of work.
-The only reasonable approach is writing the authors of the library and offering help to get your suggestion implemented.
+The only reasonable approach is writing the authors of the library and offering help to get your suggestions implemented.
+Therefore 3rd party libraries are on the lowest level of abstraction.
+They do not depend on any of your code.

 ### Infrastructure code

 One layer above the 3rd party libraries we have our own low-level infrastructure code.
 These are generally all your basic data types and all the input/output (IO) code.
 All the technical details the user will never see.
-The user will not even know about.
-He can only guess how this code could be implemented, though in good code he will not have any clue how it's actually done.
+The engine parts of your car.
+Parts that the user will not even know about.
+He can only guess how this stuff could be implemented, but if done properly, he will not have any clue how it's actually done.
+Neither in a car engine nor in your infrastructure code.

 ### The domain level